Leslie Kasperowicz Written by Leslie Kasperowicz

 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

 A home insurance calculator makes finding the best deal on home insurance easier.
-But to get accurate home insurance quotes, you need to know how much coverage you need.
+To get accurate home insurance quotes, you need to know how much coverage you need.

-It's vital to calculate how much dwelling coverage you need before requesting quotes.
+It's important to calculate how much dwelling coverage you need before requesting quotes.

 It's easy to compare sample rates with our home insurance calculator.
-Just enter your ZIP code and a few coverage basics to see homeowners insurance quotes in your area.
+Just enter your ZIP code and a few coverage basics to see homeowners insurance rates in your area.

 home insurance calculator